iamchoking/dev-choking/ubuntu/FRESH-INSTALL.md

-# Fresh Install Directions for Linux Distros
+# Fresh Install Directions for Ubuntu
 ## Written for
 `Ubuntu` (`20.04`/`22.04`)